WillianSantosC/wongames-client/README.md

 - `lint`: runs the linter in all components and pages
 - `storybook`: runs storybook on `localhost:6006`
 - `build-storybook`: create the build version of storybook
+- `prepare`: generate new CSS utilities for your project based on the configuration file and runs the husky command

 ## Learn More